davesee/terraform-azurestack/README.md

 1. $ terraform apply --auto-approve

 Create the remote state backed resource.
 A sample is provided in 02_bas0\1_net
-1. Navigate to the 02_base\1_net folder
+1. Navigate to the 02_base\1_net folder\
-1. Update the provider.tf with the storage account access key retrieved from:\
+2. Retrieve the storage account access key from:\
 Resource group: azstack-remote-state\
 Storage account: azstackstore\
-Access key
+Access key\
-1. $ terraform init
-1. $ terraform plan
-1. $ terraform apply --auto-approve
-1. The remote state is updated with the state of this terraform

-Note: The access key should be placed in Azure Key vault or passed in using the terraform init reconfigure command as provided below.
-This follows best security practices and keeps your secret safe and out of code/source control.
+The access key can be added to the provider.tf, environment\dev\dev.env file or used in the init reconfigure below.
+3. $ terraform init
 ```
 terraform init -reconfigure \
     -backend-config="access_key=accessKeyFromAzureStorageAccountLength88Char==" \